brentscripts/brent-crystal-practice/README.md

 - 👀 I’m interested in C# programming and web development.
 - 🌱 I’m currently learning Git, Docker, Blazor and ASP.NET Core Apps, Azure and Functional Programming.
 - 💞️ I’m open to feedback and discussions on my practice projects as I explore and grow in the world of software development.
-- 📫 How to reach me: Feel free to connect on LinkedIn (https://www.linkedin.com/in/brent-crystal-2gb3tg317/)
+- 📫 How to reach me: Feel free to connect on LinkedIn.
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact:  I have a knack for diving into coding and exploring new technologies.
 Coffee is my coding companion during prolonged coding adventures! ☕💻

 <!---